Location: Waterbodies Across the District

 During the first week of November (2015), seven carp from Spring Lake were caught for tagging.
 The carp were first sedated with clove oil and then a radio-tag was surgically implanted into the fish before it was released back into the lake.
 Fish in Upper and Lower Prior Lake were a bit more difficult to catch, but eight carp were finally tagged the first week of January (2016).
-An additional fifteen carp will be tagged later in 2016.
+An additional 13 carp in Prior Lake were tagged later in 2016 & 2017.
 Go to the PLSLWD YouTube Channel to view a video of Tony, from WSB & Associates, inserting radio-tags.

 The radio-tags are allowing the District to track the movements of the invasive carp throughout the two lakes.
 The goal is to learn where the carp congregate in the lake and surrounding streams throughout the year.
 This will allow future carp removal efforts to be more successful as we can target areas where we know the carp are congregating.
 Be sure to check out our Where are the Carp? page to track the movements of the carp throughout the lakes!

 The radio-tags will also enable the District to track the carp in the spring as they head to their spawning areas.
 Some of the carp spawning areas are located in the streams and wetlands connected to Spring and Prior Lake but located outside of the lakes themselves.
 Once the District knows where the carp spawn, carp barriers will be installed to prevent the carp from reaching their spawning areas.
 Denying the carp access to their preferred spawning areas should reduce the carp population growth in Spring and Prior Lake.